-After adjustment, gently rock in the seat to make sure it is securely locked.
+• After adjustment, gently rock in the seat to make sure it is securely locked.

-Do not ride in a moving vehicle when the seatback is reclined.
+- Do not ride in a moving vehicle when the seatback is reclined.
 This can be dangerous.
 The shoulder belt will not be against your body.
-In an accident, vou could be thrown into it and receive neck or other serious injuries.
-You could also slide under the lap belt and receive serious internal injuries.
+In an accident, you could be thrown into it and receive neck or other serious injuries.
+You could also slide under the lap belt and receive serious internal injuries. - For the most effective protection when the vehicle is in motion, the seat should be upright.
+Always sit well back in the seat and adjust the seat belt properly.
+See "Precautions on seat belt usage" later in this section.